Deveo/ember-emojione/README.md

     bower install -S emojione

 Note: your app's distro size will not grow by 90 MiB.
-In the next installation step, you'll decide what assets to include into the distro.
+In the next installation step, you'll decide which assets to include into the distro.

-But every clean `bower install` will likely be substantially slower, including your CI builds.
+But every clean `bower install` will be substantially slower.
+This may include your CI builds.